trading-tournaments.com

 The G.O.A.T. canon — what it means for a trader to enter the record

 A trader can have one brilliant year and a trader can have a decade of consistency.
 The G.O.A.T. canon distinguishes them.
-Here's what makes a competition record qualify, why 1987 still matters, and the criteria we apply.

 By Vitaly Kaminsky